JavaScript is disabled in your browser. Some website features may not function properly.

 Step 2: Viability

 Upon a successful Eligibility check, if applicable, the organization is reviewed to ensure that it is financially viable to operate the program.
-The organization is sent a link to upload the proof of SFSP training and the organization’s financial documentation.
+The organization is sent a link to upload the proof of the organization’s financial documentation.

-When the organization initially submits its financial documentation for review, it must be approved or denied within 90 days.
-Therefore, it is in the organization’s best interest to respond quickly to all requests from TDA.
+Once submitted, the financial documentation must be approved or denied within 90 days.
 Information submitted to TDA will be reviewed immediately upon submission.
 If the organization provides an acceptable financial viability review within 90 days, it will advance to Step 3.
 If the organization does not submit an acceptable financial viability review, the application will be denied.
 The organization may choose to appeal the denial or restart the review process by submitting a new Intake Form.

-Only funds from sources outside the food program will be considered for the Financial Viability Review.
+Only funds from sources outside the TDA's food program will be considered to determine if the organization has adequate financial resources.

 Organizations MUST provide at least ONE YEAR of bank statements showing business transactions.

-• Financial documentation submitted to TDA from organizations that have received Program funds must ensure it reflects only non-Program income and expenses.
+• Financial documentation submitted to TDA from organizations that have received TDA food program funds must ensure it reflects only non-TDA income and expenses.

-• To demonstrate financial viability and financial management, the CE must document it has adequate financial resources to operate the Program daily, has adequate sources of funds to continue to pay employees and suppliers during possible periods of temporary interruptions in Program payments, and/or can pay debts when fiscal claims have been assessed against it.
+• The organization must document it has adequate financial resources to operate the TDA food program daily, has adequate sources of funds to continue to pay employees and suppliers during possible periods of temporary interruptions in TDA payments, and/or can pay debts when fiscal claims have been assessed against it.

-Once the organization has been determined to be financially viable, the organization will be provided with a form to request access to the online application system.
+Once TDA determines the organization appears to be financially viable, the organization will be provided with a form to request access to the online application system.
 Upon receipt of the completed form, TDA will process it, and the applicant will receive login credentials to access the online application system.

 Step 3: Capability and Accountability

 Upon initial submittal of the online application, the application must be approved or denied within 90 days.
 If the organization has not yet provided an acceptable application, TDA will notify the organization on day 85 to advise of the impending deadline.
-Therefore, it is in the organization’s best interest to respond quickly to all requests from TDA.
 Information submitted to TDA will be reviewed immediately upon submission.
-Each time the application is submitted, TDA will complete its review within seven TDA business days of submission.
-If the organization provides an acceptable financial viability review within 90 days, it will advance to Step 3.
-If the organization does not submit an acceptable financial viability review, the application will be denied.
+Each time the application is submitted, TDA will complete its review within seven TDA business days.
+If the organization provides an acceptable application within 90 days, it will advance to Step 4 if a Visit Prior to Approval (VPA) review is required prior to final approval.
+If a VPA is not required, the application will be processed for final approval upon the determination the application is complete and accurate during Step 3.
+If the organization does not submit an acceptable application, it will be denied.
 The organization may choose to appeal the denial or restart the review process by submitting a new Intake Form.

-• Once the application is confirmed complete, the next step will be the review for accuracy.
-When the application is verified as both complete and accurate, documentation for Step 4 will be requested, if applicable.
-If the review is still ongoing after 90 calendar days, the application will be denied.
+• Next, the application is reviewed for accuracy.
+When the application is verified as both complete and accurate, documentation for Step 4 will be requested, if applicable .
+If the review of the application is still ongoing after 90 calendar days, the application will be denied.
 The organization can choose to appeal the denial or restart the review process by submitting a new Intake Form.
+Upon receipt of the VPA documentation, the review continues to Step 4.

 Step 4: Visit Prior to Approval (VPA)